kayburns/women-snowboard/research/im2txt/README.md

 #### Data Preprocessing: Creating Masked Images

 The Appearance Confusion Loss requires images in which humans are blocked out to train.
 Additionally, to evaluate GradCam/Saliency maps with the pointing game, we save binary person masks (everything except the person is masked out).
 To create this, please see code to create [Segmentation Masks](scripts/SegmentationMasks.ipynb).
-Note that these scripts require the MSCOCO tools.
-We expect these to be in your python path.
+Note that these scripts require the [MSCOCO API](https://github.com/cocodataset/cocoapi).
+We expect the API to be in your python path.

 #### Data Preprocessing: TFRecord Files